IMScience-PPGINF-PucMinas/multilingual-visual-dialog/README.md

 ### Step 2: Modify for Multilingual Support

-Replace the encoder initialization in `vdbert/modeling.py`:
+Replace the encoder initialization in ` all VD-BERT original project`:

 #### For Portuguese Monolingual (BERTimbau)
 ```python